I have never thought that one day I would own a cat, but I think that was

 • In-home pet sitting for longer-term vacations

-To conclude, since I have a cat I started appreciating what all those animals are living their own life; they eat, sleep, love, entertain us and show us respect and show us their unconditional love.
-In spite of human cruelty, we can do the same to them, respect is crucial for all creatures in this world.
+To conclude, since I have a cat, I have started appreciating what all those animals are doing in their own lives; they eat, sleep, love, entertain us, and show us respect and unconditional love.
+Despite human cruelty, we can do the same to them; respect is crucial for all creatures in this world.

-Although I have a cat and a budgerigar as a child I still love all living creatures.
+Although I have a cat and a budgerigar, I still loved all living creatures as a child.

-Jasmine is my cat and I love her very much because she is teaching me how to listen, respect everyone in our today’s world, and stay in the present moment.
+Jasmine is my cat, and I love her very much because she teaches me how to listen, respect everyone in today’s world, and stay in the present moment.

 To me, pets are Love, respect, compassion, and happiness!

-ps: The cat’s picture is Jasmine, my cat.
-Unfortunately, she died 2 years ago.
+P.S.
+The cat’s picture is Jasmine, my cat.
+Unfortunately, she died in 2018.

 www.gaetaneferland.com